EMCECS/objectscale-s3-client-python/docs/testDocs/testingFramework.md

 ### Testing Implementation

-On observing the testing implementation for boto3, it appears to be beneficial to generate a botocore session before running a test suite.
-This provides a method of testing any functionalities without making any actual calls to botocore.
-This can be done through the use of the following method:

-`self.bc_session_patch = mock.patch('botocore.session.Session')`

-Initiating the session can be done with the following method:

-`self.bc_session_cls = self.bc_session_patch.start()`

-These calls should be done in a base class, from which each test should inherit.
-This should contain a SetUp function that can contain code that should be executed on all tests (like with the session implementation).
-A teardown method can contain the function for ending the session:

-`self.bc_session_patch.stop()`

 Individual portions of functionality can be organized into separate test classes.
 These classes can have their own SetUp and TearDown functions for the specific part of the code that they are testing.
 They can be defined as follows:

 `class SampleTestClass(unittest.TestCase)`